Designing a Downstairs Toilet

-You can also add panelling to your downstairs bathroom which is really on trend at the moment, and there are lots of easy DIY options to create all sorts of panelling styles.
+You can also add panelling to your downstairs toilet which is really on trend at the moment, and there are lots of easy DIY options to create all sorts of panelling styles.

-If you’re indecisive and can’t commit to a flooring design, or just don’t have the time to revamp your bathroom flooring, there are many self-adhesive tiling and wallpaper options available, such as these fun and stylish designs at Dunelm.
+If you’re indecisive and can’t commit to a flooring design, or just don’t have the time to revamp your downstairs toilet flooring, there are many self-adhesive tiling and wallpaper options available, such as these fun and stylish designs at Dunelm.

 You should also make sure that your towels match your colour scheme and accessories, which will really marry the whole design together to create a cohesive space.

-If you don’t quite fancy creating an entire patterned wall in your bathroom and want a more subtle approach, you can find printed blinds or wall prints that suit your style and will add a splash of personality into your bathroom.
+If you don’t quite fancy creating an entire patterned wall in your room and want a more subtle approach, you can find printed blinds or wall prints that suit your style and will add a splash of personality into your toilet.

-With such a small space you can really go all out on the small details; the extra special finishing touches will be especially noticed within a downstairs bathroom.
+With such a small space you can really go all out on the small details; the extra special finishing touches will be especially noticed within a downstairs toilet.